Understand Alexa Connect Kit

 - How Alexa Connect Kit works

-- How a user interacts with your ACK-based smart device
+- How a user interacts with an ACK-based device

 - Prototype with the USI Development Kit for ACK